DejaBraz/Jato-de-Baixos-Niveis-Noturnos/paper/paper.md

 The codebase emphasizes **readability**, **parallel processing**, and **compatibility with NetCDF standards**, making it suitable for both research and operational environments.

 ---
+**Key Functionalities**

+The NLLJs package offers several key functionalities.
+It automates the download and preprocessing of ERA5 data for the South American domain and applies an objective methodology for identifying NLLJ events based on intensity and vertical shear criteria.
+It can generate climatological maps and time series to investigate long-term variability and also provides event-scale tools for analyzing the role of NLLJs in convective outbreaks.
+The package outputs export-ready datasets that integrate easily with visualization packages and climate diagnostics.
+By moving seamlessly from raw data to high-level products, the tool facilitates both discovery and reproducibility in scientific workflows.

+**Limitations**

+Although the NLLJs package provides an accessible and standardized methodology, some limitations remain.
+The detection is currently restricted to isobaric levels between 900–650 hPa, and extending to model levels would improve vertical resolution.
+The workflow depends on ERA5 data availability, and adaptation to other reanalyses such as MERRA-2 or JRA-55 would require adjustments.
+The methodology is designed primarily for research use and may not capture all subtleties relevant to operational forecasting.
+Additionally, computational costs can be significant when processing multi-decadal datasets, although parallelization strategies help mitigate this issue.
+Future developments aim to extend compatibility with additional datasets, incorporate uncertainty quantification, and refine thresholds for applications in hydrometeorology and climate extremes.
 # Detailed Example

 ### 1. Data preprocessing